What’s the difference between cruelty-free and vegan and clean?

 - Some chemicals can be excluded from labeling.

-So, even though we are proud of our innovative vegan makeup brushes, and that fact that all of our vegan beauty products don’t compromise on quality, we are walking the talk with our New Year’s resolution to phase out unnecessary plastic on a majority of our products such as the resealable plastic bag on our Lip to Cheek Cream.
+We’re walking the talk with our New Year’s resolution— to phase out unnecessary plastic.
+The resealable plastic bag from our Lip-to-Cheek Cream… gone.
+And expect more innovation and less plastic from now on. d that fact that all of our vegan beauty products don’t compromise on quality, we are walking the talk with our New Year’s resolution to phase out unnecessary plastic on a majority of our products such as the resealable plastic bag on our Lip to Cheek Cream.

-All-in-all, you have to determine what’s important to you, make a pact with yourself and never look back.
-Of course, transitioning your habits won’t happen overnight, and we totally get it, so don’t beat yourself up.
+Changing your habits won’t happen overnight, and we get it, so don’t beat yourself up.
 Instead, be proud of your new approach and remember, your past purchases are in the past.

-Kudos to you as you embark on this journey to becoming a conscientious and clean beauty shopper.
-Living a minimalist beauty lifestyle means that many aspects of your life will start to change for the better.
-We are certain that the planet and your skin will thank you.
+Kudos to you as you embark on this conscious-consumer journey and clean beauty enthusiast.
+Living a minimalist beauty lifestyle means many aspects of your life will start to change for the better.
+The planet, your health, and of course— your skin, will thank you!

 – Undone Beauty